prof18/marcogomiero.com/content/posts/drafts/ktor-jobs-quartz.md

 </configuration>
 ```

-For more details about it, I suggest you look [at the second instance of the series](https://www.marcogomiero.com/posts/2021/ktor-logging-on-disk/#logger-customization).
+For more details about customizing the logging, I suggest you look [at the second instance of the series](https://www.marcogomiero.com/posts/2021/ktor-logging-on-disk/#logger-customization).

 > Note: the Quartz library is huge.
 There are many different features, possibilities, and settings to choose from.
 In this article, I will show the “combination” that worked for me.
 If you are interested in more, I suggest you give a look [at the documentation](https://github.com/quartz-scheduler/quartz/blob/master/docs/index.adoc).

 ## Create a Scheduler

 The main entry point for adding, removing, and manipulating jobs is the Scheduler.
-A scheduler can be created with a `SchedulerFactory` and has to be started with the `start()` method before interacting with it.
+A Scheduler can be created with a `SchedulerFactory` and has to be started with the `start()` method before interacting with it.

 There are [different implementations](https://github.com/quartz-scheduler/quartz/blob/master/docs/tutorials/tutorial-lesson-10.md) of the `SchedulerFactory` interface, and I’ve used the `StdSchedulerFactory`.
 You can find other implementations [in the documentation](https://github.com/quartz-scheduler/quartz/blob/master/docs/tutorials/tutorial-lesson-10.md#stdschedulerfactory).

 The factory requires also some configurations parameters that are provided with `Java Properties`.

 To handle the creation and the lifecycle of the Scheduler, I’ve created a wrapper class called `JobSchedulerManager`.
-The class is responsible for creating the `SchedulerFactory`, storing the scheduler instance (that will be retrieved from who wants to schedule something), and starting the scheduler.
+The class is responsible for creating the `SchedulerFactory`, storing the Scheduler instance (that will be retrieved from who wants to schedule something), and starting the Scheduler.

 ```kotlin
 class JobSchedulerManager(appConfig: AppConfig) {